Device Posture

 Overview

-Device Posture is a security mode that enables your organization to configure StrongDM to work with endpoint management software, such as CrowdStrike and SentinelOne.
+Device Trust is a security mode that enables your organization to configure StrongDM to work with endpoint management software, such as CrowdStrike and SentinelOne.

-When running in Device Posture mode, the StrongDM client ensures, both upon logging in and on a continuous basis, that the machine hosting the client has an endpoint agent running and that it has not flagged any vulnerabilities.
-If any of these conditions are violated, the client is logged out and any active resource connections are severed.
+When running in Device Trust mode, the StrongDM client provides signals on the host machine’s Device Trust status when evaluating policies that require it.
+The information that is provided to the policy evaluation indicates whether the machine hosting the client has an endpoint agent running and if it has flagged any vulnerabilities.
+If any of these conditions are violated, the client can be logged out and any active resource connections are severed.

-StrongDM admins can enable Device Posture for all users, including service accounts.
-Moreover, admins can specify users and roles to be excluded from device posture enforcement.
-This page describes how to set up Device Posture in the Admin UI.
+StrongDM admins can enable Device Trust for all users, including service accounts.
+Moreover, admins can specify users and roles to be excluded from Device Trust enforcement.
+This page describes how to set up Device Trust in the Admin UI.

 Prerequisites